jostarlink/slackbot-api-docs/Documentation/2-messages.md

 ```

 ###update
- This method updates the message, it's just a shortcut for `bot.updateMessage`.
+ This method updates the message, it's a shortcut for `bot.updateMessage`.

 ```javascript
 bot.command('count from <number>', async message => {